dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

 .. image:: /figures/process_detail_betalactamase_dui/import.png

-What happens when you do this is that that the metadata are read for all the images in the dataset.
+What happens then is that that the metadata are read for all the images in the dataset.
 If these are consistent, then the dataset is imported and initial models for the "Beam", "Scan" and "Detector" are created.
-The images are now displayed within the "Image View" tab.
+The images are now also displayed within the "Image View" tab.
 You can adjust the contrast and colour scheme by controls under the "Palette Tuning" pull-down.

 .. image:: /figures/process_detail_betalactamase_dui/image_view_palette.png